Eight Awesome Habits For A Healthier, Happier Year

-If you want 2015 to be an exceptional year, make this the year you master eight habits linked to health and happiness.
+If you want to make this year, an exceptional year, make this the year you master eight habits linked to health and happiness.
 After all, it’s your habits, or patterns of behaviour, that ultimately determine how great your life can be.
 The following eight habits, when practiced regularly, are guaranteed to make your life healthier and happier:

 Habit #1 – Berries For Your Brain